-Spectators at Wolverine events can enjoy watching in some of the finest facilities in college athletics.
+The teams compete in some of the finest facilities in college athletics.
 Michigan Stadium, the largest venue in college sports, plays host to crowds of 100,000+ every home football Saturday.
-The recently renovated Crisler Center and Yost Ice Arena are two state-of-the art facilities for fans to watch basketball and ice hockey.
-There is a charge for some varsity sporting events but there are also many that offer free admission.
-Information about tickets, athletic facilities, and the varsity teams can be found on MGoBlue.com.
+The recently renovated Crisler Center and Yost Ice Arena are two state-of-the-art facilities for basketball and ice hockey.
+Michigan also recently opened the doors to a brand-new South Complex facility to serve as the new home to men’s and women’s lacrosse, men’s and women’s track & field and rowing.
+Information about tickets, athletic facilities and the varsity teams can be found on MGoBlue.com.